Cartilage Piercing: Types, Healing, Pain, Cost, Jewelry, Gauge, Aftercare, Cleaning

 5. Tragus Ear Piercing

-A tragus piercing is rated between a 4 or 5 out of 10 on the pain scale.
-Many people consider the tragus to be the least painful piercing to receive among ear piercing options.
+A Tragus piercing is rated between a 4 or 5 out of 10 on the pain scale.
+Many people consider the Tragus piercing to be the least painful piercing to receive among ear piercing options.

 6. Anti Tragus Piercing